-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant ⊠
+Filed b by the Registrant ⊠

-Filed by a Party other than the Registrant □
+Filed b by a Party other than the Registrant

 Check the appropriate box:

-$\boxtimes$ Preliminary Proxy Statement
+Preliminary Proxy Statement

 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-Definitive Proxy Statement
+\boxtimes Definitive Proxy Statement

 Definitive Additional Materials

 Soliciting Material under §240.14a-12

 Pineapple Energy Inc.

 (Name of Registrant as Specified In Its Charter)

-(Name of Registrant as Specified In Its Charter)

-(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Paymo

-Payme (Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+Payme (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ent of Filing Fee (Check all boxes that apply):

+Payme

-• (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ent of Filing Fee (Check all boxes that apply):
+- ent of Filing Fee (Check all boxes that apply):

-× (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ent of Filing Fee (Check all boxes that apply): No fee required
+× ent of Filing Fee (Check all boxes that apply): No fee required